How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 - Thrive Leads – Email List Building

 1. Protect Your Blog from Spam (Akismet Anti-Spam)

 Akismet checks your comments and contact form submissions against our global database of spam to prevent your site from publishing malicious content.

-You can review the comment spam it catches on your blog’s “Comments” admin screen.
+You can review the comments spam that it catches under your blog’s Comments section, admin screen.

 2. Firewall & Malware Site Security (Wordfence Security)

 Wordfence includes an endpoint firewall and malware scanner that were built from the ground up to protect WordPress.

 Their Threat Defense Feed, arms Wordfence with the newest firewall rules, malware signatures and malicious IP addresses required to keep your website safe.